 Georgia Cameron (Author) Georgia is a Sydney-based copywriter with a background in banking, financial services and property.
-She holds a Diploma of Financial Services, is a Licensed Real Estate Agent & Auctioneer, and was awarded the Bachelor of Communication degree (with journalism major) through Griffith University QLD.
+She holds a Diploma of Financial Services and was awarded the Bachelor of Communication degree (with journalism major) through Griffith University QLD.
 Georgia’s academic achievements were recognised with the inaugural 2012 Pearson Australia Student of the Year Award in the Arts and Education category and she is a member of the Golden Key International Honour Society based on her academic performance.
 Born in Balmain and bred in Sydney’s inner-west, Georgia made a tree change to Cheltenham in 2007 and is an active member of the local community.

 Michael Bianchino (Photographer) Michael is a Sydney-based photographer focusing on politics, policies and politician’s impact on the social fabric of a community in general and a society as a whole.
 Born in Gunnedah NSW where he spent his youth, he relocated to Balmain for the adventure years and settled in Cheltenham’s suburbia for the family years.
 He studied at Sydney University/Sydney College of the Arts, worked as a film stills photographer, media publicity photographer at Macquarie University and as a freelance photographer for the past 25 years.
 Michael is the voice of the Save Beecroft and Cheltenham Alliance and author of Politics, Policies and Politicians: A Protest of Photographs.

 The Byles Creek Valley Union (Publisher) Established for 30 years and incorporated in 2016, the objectives of the Byles Creek Valley Union are to: